afriteknz/k8s-infrastructure/README.md

 Why I chose a poly repo structure

-- Because I read these articles and many others not listed to inform.
-There are all opinionated so I am not going to further indulge your anxiety.
-I settled for a multi repo after asking the following questions.
+- Because I read these articles below.
+Very opinionated but offer great insights to the criteria to use if you want to choose.

 Questions you should ask yourself?

-QQ: Should you store your #kubernetes manifests in the same repo with your application code?
-If you DO store them in the same repo, why?
+QQ: Should you store your #kubernetes manifests in the same repo with your #application code?
+If you want to store them in the same repo, why?

 QQ: Mono repo vs poly repo?